zieren/eltern-emailer/README.md

 ### Sending Messages to Teachers

 Eltern-Emailer can receive emails from you and forward them to teachers via the website.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
-Outlook is known to work.
+Outlook web mail is known to work.
 GMail does not work because it does not support password login.

 The message size limit enforced by the website does not apply here.
 If your email is longer than 512 characters (I'm not sure if all schools use the same limit; currently this value is hardcoded), it is automatically split up.